-The incidence of each study outcome in the six months after exposure to cTIV will be reported as number of study outcomes observed per 100,000 person- years follow-up.
-In case of multiple episodes per subject, only the first outcome will be included.
+The incidence of study outcomes in the six months after exposure to cTIV will be reported as number of study outcomes observed per 100,000 person- years follow-up.
+For incident outcomes which are chronic conditions, only the first event will be included.
+Exacerbations and relapses will not be included.
 This analysis will be repeated in age-sex categories, and 'at-risk' groups.